 Nicholas Gibson was a founder Trustee of the Young People’s Trust in 1982 and oversaw the development of the Trust for some 28 years before resigning.
 He rejoined the board of Trustees as chairman in 2013.
+Nick stood down as Chairman on 31 March 2022, but remains as a member of the Board of Trustees.

 Nick has worked in the financial services industry throughout his career, selling his own successful business in 1995.
 After a few more years in the industry, which included a period of providing advice to the Prime Minister’s Policy Unit at 10 Downing Street on the future structure of the State Pension Schemes, he set up and continues work for his own consultancy.
 This provides help to companies and charities, some of which is pro bono, in the ever complex area of corporate pensions.